 And then we’ll let you know how we’d approach your claim.
 Many clients learn new legal tactics available that other law firms overlook.
 Then, simply make your decision on who to hire when you’re ready.

 What Makes Mullen & Mullen Different Than Other Plano Wrongful Death Attorneys?

 You’ll feel listened to and cared for.
 That’s because we’re a small firm of just three attorneys.
 We’re not a big firm who sees you as just another case to be won.

 Second, one of our three skilled wrongful death lawyers does all the real work on your claim.
 Many firms, and especially the larger ones, have a senior attorney supervise the case while inexperienced paralegals and junior attorneys do the real work on your claim.
 In fact, we don’t even employ a single paralegal!

 Finally, we do a couple things to save you money that other firms don’t.
-For starters, you only pay 29% of your case’s final settlement value if your claim settles out of court.
+For starters, you only pay 29% of your case’s final settlement value if your claim settles out of court, instead of the industry standard 33.3%.
 Because of our skill and experience, more than 90% of claims settle without having to go to court.